|Date||Time||League||Season||Attendance||Dover Star Player||Home Scorers||Away Scorers|

 The defeat means Whites have lost in the Trophy to lower league opposition three years running.

-They now turn their attentions to Saturday’s league match at Forest Green Rovers, who they beat in a 4-3 thriller back in September.
+They now turn their attention to Saturday’s league match at Forest Green Rovers, who they beat in a 4-3 thriller back in September.

 |Crabble Athletic Ground|